-Every project undertaken with Federal funds, and all activities associated with such project, are subject to the provisions of the National Environmental Policy Act of 1969 (NEPA), as amended, 42 U.S.C. § 4321 et seq., as well as to the HUD's environmental review regulations at 24 C.F.R.
+Every project undertaken with Federal funds, and all activities associated with such project, are subject to the provisions of the National Environmental Policy Act of 1969 (NEPA), as amended, 42 U.S.C. § 4321 et seq., as well as HUD's environmental review regulations at 24 C.F.R.
 Part 58 on Environmental Review Procedures for Entities Assuming HUD Environmental Responsibilities.
-The primary purpose of this Act is to protect and enhance the quality of our natural environmental factors which may be encountered at potential project sites, and to develop procedures to ensure compliance with regulations pertaining to these factors.
+The primary purpose of this Act is to protect and enhance the quality of our natural environment.
+The objective of the environmental review is to identify specific environmental factors which may be encountered at potential project sites, and to develop procedures to ensure compliance with regulations pertaining to these factors.
 The environmental review is designed to produce program-specific review procedures that can vary greatly in terms of scope of work.

 In addition to prohibiting the commitment of funding to a project that can adversely impact the environment, 24 C.F.R. § 58.22 also prohibits limiting the choices of reasonable alternatives prior to completion of an environmental review.
-An environmental review must be completed prior to making any choice-limiting actions regarding the project, including demolition, or grading of the property, entering construction contracts, commencement of construction, or any other choice-limiting action.
+An environmental review must be completed prior to making any choice-limiting actions regarding the project, including demolition, grading of the property, entering construction contracts, commencement of construction, or any other choice-limiting action.
 Once actions are taken to engage in the use of CDBG funding, choice-limiting actions cannot be undertaken.

-To be eligible to receive CDBG-MIT funds under the Program and As part of the application process, PRDOH or its Subrecipients authorized representatives are responsible to for conducting the required Environmental Review procedure for each project to be funded by CDBG-MIT and, in all cases, adhere to the guidance provided by the PRDOH environmental review team.
+As part of the application process, PRDOH or its authorized representatives are responsible for conducting the required Environmental Review procedure for each project to be funded by CDBG-MIT and, in all cases, adhere to the guidance provided by the PRDOH environmental review team.